 A comparative technoeconomic evaluation of available treatment technologies for a high-value beer brewing by-product (trub) will analyse the potential of optimal waste management and valorisation towards Advanced Manufacturing for a Circular Economy.
-This is a collaborative PhD project in partnership with Molson Coors UK.
+This is a collaborative PhD project in partnership with a major brewing company in the UK.

 Modern beer brewing emphasises high product quality and wide flavour diversification ; solid and liquid waste management is a key metric in environmental and social responsibility.
 The production of solid and liquid waste occurs at several beer brewing process stages (mashing, boiling, fermenting, filtering); waste processing technologies depend on the volume, composition, physical chemistry, value and demand of the respective streams .